-Said to be the largest zoological park in the country, the zoo also has a rescue and rehabilitation centre where abandoned wild animals are taken care of.
-It also houses around 1,500 wild species (including 46 endangered species) and over 1,265 acres of flora and fauna of different species.
+Also known as the 'Madras Zoo', the zoo houses around 1,500 wild species (including 46 endangered species) and over 1,265 acres of flora and fauna of different species.
 Vandalur Zoo also has a large number of mammals like the White Tiger And Himalayan Black Bear, birds (the flightless bird from Australia – Rhea), reptiles, amphibians, fish and insects in the park.
 Since it was built within the Reserve Forest, the zoo still maintains the vegetation that is popular to this part of the country.

 The Vandalur Zoo also has a rescue and rehabilitation centre where abandoned wild animals are taken care of.
 All of the animals in the park are housed within enclosures, with enough room for them to move around, but also keeping them safe from visitors.
 There is a lion park too that covers about 74 acres and accounts for a 15-minute drive on a safari.
 The Vandalur Zoo also has a reptile house (also known as a serpentarium), an amphibian house, a crocodile enclosure, primate house an aquarium, a deer park and elephant rides.